gatoreee/catalog/README.md

 Extra Credit Description
 ------------------------
-I added support for retrieving and displaying the users profile picture from fb or google+.
+I added support for retrieving and displaying the user's profile picture from fb or google+.
 I also introduced Bootstrap for a more responsive application.